 7.1 At any time during the process a student may withdraw an application, by notice in writing to the responsible officer.

-7.2 Upon such withdrawal, consideration of the application will normally be discontinued.
+7.2 Upon such withdrawal, consideration of the application will be discontinued.

-9.1 Unless the Vice-Chancellor otherwise directs, a student who has applied for a review or submitted an appeal under this policy may continue in their program of study until the decision on the review or appeal is notified to the student.
+9.1 Unless the Vice-Chancellor otherwise directs, a student who has applied for a review or submitted an appeal under this policy may continue to enrol in units available to them in their program of study, subject to meeting prerequisites and subject to section 9.2, until the decision on the review or appeal is notified to the student.

 - a student exercises the option to continue in their program of study while any appeal process is under consideration; and

-- the final stage of the appeal process accessed by the student is not completed before the census date for the relevant study period1,
+- the final stage of the appeal process accessed by the student is not completed before the census date for the relevant study period,

 then the student may complete their enrolment in the relevant study period and be awarded the result(s), whether pass or fail grades, achieved in those units in that study period, irrespective of the outcome of the appeal process.